Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 When performing Close grip pull-ups, the hands are placed closer than shoulder-width apart on the bar.

-This grip variation increases the activation of the biceps and forearms, and can help to improve grip strength.
+This grip variation increases the activation of the biceps and forearms and can help improve grip strength.

 It’s important to use proper form and not to grip too close to avoid unnecessary stress on the wrist.